gjn/mf-chsdi/chsdi/public/doc/source/index.rst

 Welcome to GeoAdmin API's documentation!
 ========================================

-The GeoAdmin API allows the integration of geospatial information provided by the Swiss Confederation in web pages.
+The GeoAdmin API allows the integration in web pages of geospatial information provided by the Swiss Confederation.

 These pages are dedicated to developer interested in using the API.

 .. raw:: html